Matthollemue/WhatTheBook/README.md

 The app takes a user input and searches the Google Books API using Retrofit 2 and displays a grid of book covers with optional details.

 This project really tested my knowledge of making apps in Android Studio!
-There were a lot of challenges that I eventually overcame!
+There were a lot of challenges that I had to overcome in order to produce a functioning app!

 For a good feel and user experience I have added in some elements of Animation that I have researched in addition to the basic app functionality.